ajlopez/SimpleGrammar/README.md

 - 0.0.7: Published. skip in ElementRule, fix parser push
 - 0.0.8: Published.
 Internal push refactor, to parse = and ==
 - 0.0.9: Published.
 Elements with value == null
+- 0.0.10: Published. log, fail, not functions.
+Parser with log options

 ## License